-Through December 2015 the SCE&G ratepayers have had 9 rate increases under the Base Load Review Act resulting in over $1.1 billion in additional electricity costs to both business and residential consumers.
-These rate increases are being used just to pay for the financing costs to build the two nuclear plants in Fairfield County.
-The construction project is $1 billion over budget and 3 years behind schedule largely due to imprudent business decisions by the utility.
+Through April 2017 the SCE&G ratepayers have had 9 rate increases under the Base Load Review Act (BLRA) resulting in about $1.4 billion in additional electricity costs to both business and residential consumers.
+These rate increases are being used just to pay for the construction financing costs to build the two nuclear plants in Fairfield County at the V.C.
+Summer Nuclear Station.
+The construction project is $2.5 billon (21.6%) over budget and 2-3 years behind schedule largely due to imprudent business decisions by the utility.

 - Utility Accountability – Allow the use of the BLRA to recover construction financing costs only on the original PSC approved budget for construction.
 Any construction financing costs for additional construction expenses will be recovered in a general rate proceeding after the plant is used and useful (i.e. online producing energy for consumers).
 This will focus the utility on making the most prudent cost projections and construction decisions because the company will have its own finances on the line or cost overruns and delays.

 - Utility Profit Regulation – Allow the PSC to decide the utility’s Return on Equity under the BLRA.
 This re-empowering of the PSC is essential to truly protect the consumers from a state-approved utility monopoly.